What does the inode limit mean¶

 What is an inode?¶

-Unix-like systems, like Linux and macOS, have the concept of inodes.
-Every file and directory on a file system has an inode, containing details like permissions and last modification time.
-A file system has a limited number of inodes it can contain.
-And, the more inodes are on the system, the longer it takes to look up files, meaning the storage will be slower.
+Unix-like systems, like Linux and macOS, use inodes to store information about files and directories.
+Every file and directory on a computer has an inode.
+A file system has limited number of inodes it can store, and the more inodes are on a system, the longer it takes to look up files.
+So too many inodes on the server means the whole server will slow down.
+For more details, please see the Wikipedia page about inodes.

 In your hosting account, the inode counter shows the number of files and directories in your website.
-These are only the files and directories accessible through FTP and the file manager, databases and emails are not counted towards the inode limit.
+These are only the files and directories accessible through FTP and the file manager.
+Databases and emails do not counted towards the inode limit.

 How to decrease the inode usage?¶